tz-hiring/frontend-engineer/README.md

 # Frontend Engineering Exercise

-You are building a data visualization tool for an energy analyst at TransitionZero.
-The analyst has multiple datasets containing **energy generation for Indonesia** from 2023 to 2050, and they need a web-based interface to explore, visualize, and compare these datasets effectively.
+You are building a data visualisation tool for an energy analyst at TransitionZero.
+The analyst has multiple datasets containing **energy generation for Indonesia** from 2023 to 2050, and they need a web-based interface to explore, visualise, and compare these datasets effectively.

 **Dataset Overview:**
 The application includes two datasets (`indonesia-generation-medium-resolution.json`, `indonesia-generation-high-resolution.json`) located in the `/data` directory: